quianatulloch/HTTP-Servers/README.md

 **404** is the HTTP status code for "Not Found".

+# Running your first web server

+Let's get started with the demo web server:

+1) Open up a terminal.

+2) cd into a directory that has some files in it (maybe a directory containing some text files, HTML files, or images ).

+3) Run python3 -m http.server 8000 in your terminal.

+A server is just a program that accepts connections from other programs on the network.

 # Parts of a URI
 A web address is also called a URI for Uniform Resource Identifier.
 From a web user's view, a URI is a piece of text that you put into your web browser that tells it what page to go to.
 A URI is a name for a resource — such as a Wikipedia article, or a data source like the Google Maps API.
 URIs are made out of several different parts, each of which has its own syntax.